zopefoundation/m01.mongofake/README.txt

-This package provides a FAKE mongoDB implementation.
-This is quite handy for testing.
+This package provides a FAKE mongoDB implementation and is quite handy for testing.